 05 of 05

-Metroplex sports fans remember the Fort Worth Cats, formerly a member in the South Division of the now disbanded independent United Baseball League (UBL).
+Metroplex sports fans remember the Fort Worth Cats, formerly a member of the South Division of the now disbanded independent United Baseball League (UBL).
 The team played home games at LaGrave Field, in Forth Worth, from 2002 until 2014, when the team had its last season.
 The website of the now-defunct Cats has been revived as an archive of the team's history.

 The Cats won the 2005 Central Baseball League championship and the 2006 and 2007 American Association championships.
 In the 1940s and 1950s, the team was affiliated with the Major League Brooklyn Dodgers.